Murrin Murrin Mine

 The Murrin Murrin Mine is a major nickel-cobalt mining operation being conducted in the North Eastern Goldfields, approximately 45 km east of Leonora, Western Australia.
-The project was initiated as a joint venture between Murrin Murrin Holdings Pty Ltd, a wholly owned subsidiary of Anaconda Nickel Limited (whose share was 60%) and Glenmurrin Pty Ltd, a wholly owned subsidiary of Glencore International AG, which had a 40% share.
-In 2003 Anaconda changed its name to Minara Resources Limited.
-In November 2011, Minara Resources was fully acquired and is now wholly owned by Glencore International.
+The project was initiated as a 60/40 joint venture between Murrin Murrin Holdings, a subsidiary of Anaconda Nickel and Glenmurrin, a subsidiary of Glencore.
+In 2003 Anaconda changed its name to Minara Resources.
+In November 2011, Minara Resources was acquired by Glencore.
 The mine opened in 1999.

 Geology

 Murrin Murrin mines a laterite nickel ore formed by deep weathering of a peridotite ultramafic rock.

 Problems with the process plant

 Significant problems and delays were encountered in the design, construction and commissioning of the ore process plant at Murrin Murrin.

-The designers, Fluor Daniel eventually had to pay the joint venture partners A$155 million in an out-of-court settlement.
-It was their second successful claim against Fluor, Murrin Murrin owners having been awarded $147 million from the first phase of their claim against Fluor, a sum which ultimately was reduced to $39.8 million.
+The designers, Fluor Daniel eventually had to pay the joint venture partners $155 million in an out-of-court settlement.
+It was the second successful claim against Fluor, Murrin Murrin owners having been awarded $147 million from the first phase of their claim against Fluor, a sum which ultimately was reduced to $39.8 million.
 The Murrin Murrin project's original cost estimate of $1 billion had $1.6 billion.
+In December 1998, Anaconda Nickel terminated Henry Walker as mining contractor.